Pradyumnak777/ASD-FusionNet/readme.md

 The model takes these 2 branches and fuses their embeddings, before passing it to the classifier.

 Our model has achieved a reasonable accuracy of 71.46% over a 5-fold cross validation.
-This is on par with most method and papers that have been published over the last few years (2020-24).
+This is on par with most methods and papers that have been published over the last few years (2020-24).